Dofus Arena: Fight

-Coach Management
+Coach management

 The majority of the fights are ladder based and grant the winner "coach items"- that serve solely for appearance, those items do not affect combat – and points, calculated by the Elo rating system.
-If you have enough points you gain a level – which doesn’t affect combat in any way.
+If the player has have enough points, they gain a level.

 The ladder ranks everybody by their points gathered.

 All stats are recorded and the replay of every single match is available.